Financial-Times/ui-style-guide/docs/sandbox.md

 <iframe width="100%" frameborder='0' scrolling='no' src='http://build.origami.ft.com/files/o-ft-buttons/demos/grouped.html?embed=1'></iframe>

+####Radio buttons

+A radio button is an button allowing the user to select only one of a predefineds set of options.
+The radio button is always arranged in a selection of two or more and each button is accompanied by a label describing the choice.

+<iframe width="100%" frameborder='0' scrolling='no' src='http://build.origami.ft.com/files/o-ft-buttons/demos/grouped.html?embed=1'></iframe>

+####Check boxes

+Simple on / off interactions will use the following design.

+<iframe width="100%" frameborder='0' scrolling='no' src='http://build.origami.ft.com/files/o-ft-buttons/demos/grouped.html?embed=1'></iframe>

 ##Forms

 Forms are designed to be responsive at different screen sizes.
 It’s very important that ample layout and spacing is given to ensure ease of use on touch devices.